If you are new to comic books or haven’t read comic books in a while, you are probably wondering what is the best comic book for you to read.

 The things that make a comic book valuable are the following:

-- Issue #1: If your comic book is the very first of a series, it will likely gain value.
+If your comic book is the very first of a series that turns out to be popular, it is more likely gain value as time passes.

-- Rarity: It seems obvious, but the less issues of the comics are available for sale, the higher the price will be.
+It seems obvious, but the less issues of the comics are available for sale, the higher the selling price will be this is very true for rare variants or older comic books.

-- Comic book grade: Even though you might not want to do it for comics that are under $100 in value, most very rare comics get graded based on their general condition.
+The overall quality of the comic book you have is very important to estimate its value.
+Even though you might not want to do it for comics that are under $100 in value, most rare comics get graded based on their general condition.